Hot Cross Buns

 Add the sugar and yeast and whisk gently for 20 seconds or so.

 Make a well in the flour and pour in the milk mixture, stirring to combine evenly.
-Cover with a clean damp cloth or a plastic bag, and leave somewhere draft-free* for however long it takes for it to double in size.
+Cover with a clean damp cloth or a plastic bag, and leave somewhere draft-free* for about 45 minutes.
+It should be bubbling away nicely and puff up.

 Once the superbooster has risen, add the second measure of flour, sugar, spices and salt to a large metal or plastic mixing bowl and stir.
 The bowl needs to be big enough for the dough to double in size in later.